alex-lt-kong/the-nitty-gritty/c-cpp/common/03_disassembly/README.md

     first 8 float pointing arguments.
 Additional arguments are stored on the stack.
 * `rax`: store return value of a function call.
-* `rbp`/`ebp`: register base pointer, which points to the base of the "current" stack frame.
+* `rbp`/`ebp`: register base pointer, a.k.a., frame pointer, which points to the base of the "current" stack frame.
     * At a higher level, it means that all variables local to a function is stored "after" the memory address stored by it.
     * As the call stack grows down, it means `[rbp-0x18]` could store a